The Top 8 Language Resources I Actually Use on a Regular Basis

 3. Assimil

 I use Assimil several times per week.
 There are currently only 100 lessons per language so I am going to be pretty sad when I run out of lessons.
-They’ve started publishing materials beyond their With Ease series like this Japanese Manga book, so I’m eager to see what they’ll come up with for the languages I’m learning.
+They’ve started publishing materials beyond their With Ease series (I also love their phrasebooks), so I’m eager to see what they’ll come up with for the languages I’m learning.
 Assimil is one of the first resources I buy when I start learning a new language and I highly recommend it.

 Why I use this resource // I use Assimil because they are one of the few resources that helps you to develop all four aspects of your language learning – reading, writing, listening, and even speaking.
 They also offer various exercises and notes to help you fully delve into the language that you’re learning.